 As I have watched the rise of Barack Obama and how he appears to be on the verge of being elected president, the Jindal analogy seems to ring true: People seem to want to take a chance.
 If my assumption of an Obama victory proves incorrect, this space will be filled next week with a huge mea culpa.

-This article appears in the Nov.
-1, 2008, edition of National Journal.
+This article appears in the November 1, 2008 edition of National Journal Magazine.